 In Barbados they drive on the left side of the road (like they do in Australia, New Zealand and Japan), so take note if you're used to driving on the right-hand side of the road.

 Highway road conditions in Barbados are generally good, but roads in rural areas where there are smaller towns can be unnamed, unpaved, narrow and have blind corners making it hard to see.
 Be cautious driving at night, as there is very poor lighting, and little signage.
 Drive slowly and keep your eyes peeled for potholes, as there are many.

 Speeding is common, even on country roads, and few drivers use signals to indicate turning or switching lanes.
 There is also a problem with drinking and driving.
-The local media in Barbados has reported that the country has already recorded 24 road deaths for 2017, up from 10 in 2016.
+The local media in Barbados has reported that the country recorded 27 deaths in 2018, 24 road deaths in 2017, which is up significantly from just ten deaths in 2016.

 If you choose public transport, go with registered taxis and public buses.
-Using private vans and small Z buses is a matter of preference because some have a tendency to drive recklessly and stop suddenly to pick up and drop off passengers.
-Also, be aware that taxis are not metered so you have to settle on a price with the driver before the trip.
+Be careful using private vans and small Z buses, as many travelers have reported reckless driving and drivers stopping very suddenly to pick up and drop off passengers.
+Be aware that taxis are not metered in Barbados, so you should settle on a price with the driver before they take off.